 We or one of our subsidiaries file income tax returns in the U.S. federal, and various state, local and foreign jurisdictions.
 In the U.S. federal jurisdiction, we are no longer subject to examination by the Internal Revenue Service ("IRS") for years prior to 2019.
 In state and local jurisdictions, with a few exceptions, we are no longer subject to examinations by tax authorities for years prior to 2019.
-In foreign jurisdictions, with a few exceptions, we are no longer subject to examinations by tax authorities for years prior to 2016.
+In foreign jurisdictions, with a few exceptions, we are no longer subject to examinations by tax authorities for years prior to 2019.
+In foreign jurisdictions, with a few exceptions, we are no longer subject to examinations by tax authorities for years prior to 2019.